Parkinson's treatment

 Capacity building and conservation activities

-Treatments at a speech therapist help improve speech and swallowing problems.
+Treatments with a speech therapist help improve speech and swallowing problems, while maintaining a healthy, balanced diet can help deal with symptoms such as constipation.

-In terms of mentally coping with the challenges of the disease, the Parkinson's Association offers guidance to new contenders and group support workshops, and also produced the Self-management assessment of the disease which can help to optimally deal with the disease in all its aspects and challenges.
+In terms of mentally coping with the challenges of the disease, the Parkinson's Association offers: Guidance for new contestants וSupport workshops group, and also produced the Self-management assessment of the disease which can help to optimally deal with the disease in all its aspects and challenges.

 Read more about rehabilitation and ability preservation activities